 We were staying in the pretty village of Kelchsau a short drive up the valley from the lifts in Hopfgarten.
 We had self-catering accommodation organised through a friend of a friend – so it was excellent value!
-The village has all the basic amenities, a Spar (check the opening times at the weekend), a pub which did nice traditional food and a cash machine.
-There was a ski bus that connected Kelchsau to Hopfgarten but we had a hire car so didn’t need to use it.
+The village has all the basic amenities, a Spar (check the opening times at the weekend).
+A pub which did nice traditional food and a cash machine.
+There is a ski bus that connects Kelchsau to Hopfgarten but we had a hire car so didn’t need to use it.

-We arrived at about 6pm on the Friday evening after flying from Heathrow to Munich and after finding our accommodation we headed straight for the pub and had dinner (a traditional schnitzel) and a few pints whilst studying the piste map and working out a plan for the next day.
+We arrived at about 6pm on the Friday evening after flying from Heathrow to Munich.
+After finding our accommodation we headed straight for the pub and had dinner (a traditional schnitzel) and a few pints whilst studying the piste map and working out a plan for the next day.
 I love coming to a new area but it is a bit daunting trying to decipher the piste map and find the best areas.

-For the second day we decided to do the SkiWelt tour, we are all intermediate snowboarders and it looked like a good mission for the day and a nice way to see the whole area.
+For the second day we decided to do the SkiWelt tour.
+Being all intermediate snowboarders it looked like a good mission for the day and a nice way to see the whole area.
 We attempted the clockwise tour, so headed towards Itter, then Söll and stopped for lunch at the top of Scheffau.
 Some of the valley runs were really nice (and very long!) but quite a few of the pistes transverse the mountain and are a funny camber.
 Plus the slopes were mostly North facing so there was a couple of icy patches.

 We realised that we weren’t going to make it the whole way round at lunchtime so decided to leave the Westendorf area for another day but that was just the beginning of our problems!
-We did one more valley run down to Ellmau before heading for home and that is where we came unstuck!
-We spent an hour trying to find the piste we needed to get us home, it was like ground-hog day, we kept ending up back at the same (wrong) lift.
-By 3:30pm we realised we weren’t going to make it…so sheepishly we headed back to Ellmau and tried to get back to Hopfgarten, first by ski bus but this wasn’t going to happen so ended up in a taxi and €55 poorer!
+After one more valley run down to Ellmau we tried to head for home and that is where we came unstuck!
+We spent an hour trying to find the piste we needed to get us home.
+It was like ground-hog day, we kept ending up back at the same (wrong) lift.
+By 3:30pm we realised we weren’t going to make it.
+So sheepishly we headed back to Ellmau and tried to get back to Hopfgarten.
+First by ski bus but this wasn’t going to happen so ended up in a taxi and €55 poorer!

-We still can’t work out where we went wrong but we will be back to try again – next time remembering to use the SkiWelt navigational App that I had on my phone (doh!!).
-Even if we had found our way, the SkiWelt tour is 90km which would have been good going!
+We still can’t work out where we went wrong but we will be back to try again.
+Next time remembering to use the SkiWelt navigational App that I had on my phone (doh!!).
+Later found out that the SkiWelt tour is 90km!

 As we failed to see some of the areas the day before on the ill-fated SkiWelt tour we decided to head towards the Westendorf area, about a 20 minute drive from Kelchsau.
 We parked in Brixen im Thale (again parking was free and plentiful) and headed up the SkiWeltbahn gondola.
 We really liked the Westendorf area, particularly the blue piste 111 and the red piste 120 down towards the Kitzbuhel link.
 The pistes had good variation and less camber, and we really got into our flow (finally on day three!).
-We also found a Skiroute which was a little gem, not much more then a track but there was no-one on it and so scenic!
-We did nearly have a heart-attack when we popped out at mountain restaurant no-where near a lift , but thankfully a regular ski-bus service rescued us and we stumbled-upon a lovely place to have lunch!
+We also found a Skiroute which was a little gem.
+Not much more then a track but there was no-one on it and so scenic!
+It popped us out at mountain restaurant no-where near a lift, but thankfully a regular ski-bus service rescued us and we stumbled-upon a lovely place to have lunch!

-We spent the final evening out in Hopfgarten which has a couple of nice places to eat and offers a good combination of traditional and modern cuisine.
+The final evening was out in the village of Hopfgarten.
+There are a couple of nice places to eat and offers a good combination of traditional and modern cuisine.
 Again it was a really good value with a meal for four, including wine, coming to €65!

-We really enjoyed Austria and the SkiWelt, eating on and off the mountain was exceptionally good value and all the food was delicious.
-The ski area is really varied with the long valley runs, the SkiWelt Tour and the different villages – the pistes could have definitly been better way-marked and more snow would have been nice, but it is a great location for a long weekend (or longer)!
+After a decade of skiing it was great to finally get to Austria.
+Eating on and off the mountain was exceptionally good value and all the food was delicious.
+The ski area is really varied with the long valley runs, the SkiWelt Tour and the different villages.
+The pistes could have definitely been way-marked better.
+More snow would have been nice, but it is a great location for a long weekend (or longer)!